Russell Vick

-Sir Godfrey Russell Vick QC (24 December 1892 – 27 September 1958) was an English lawyer, judge and Liberal Party politician.
+Sir Godfrey Russell-Vick QC (24 December 1892 – 27 September 1958) was an English lawyer, judge and Liberal Party politician.

 Background

-Vick was born at Strathmore House, West Hartlepool, the youngest son of Richard William Vick JP and Emily née Oughtred.
-He was educated at The Leys School and Jesus College, Cambridge.
-He played rugby for Hartlepool Rovers.
-He married Marjorie Hester Compston and the couple had two daughters and two sons, the younger of whom, Arnold Russell, also became a barrister and judge.
+Born at Strathmore House, West Hartlepool, the youngest son of Richard William Vick JP and Emily née Oughtred, he was educated at the Leys School and Jesus College, Cambridge, and played rugby for Hartlepool Rovers.

+He married Marjorie Hester Compston and the couple had two daughters and two sons, the younger of whom, Sir Arnold Russell-Vick, also became a barrister then a judge.

 Professional career

-In August 1914 he joined the 11th Battalion of the Durham Light Infantry serving during World War I in France and Flanders.
-He was called to the bar at the Inner Temple in 1917, and practised successfully, on the North East circuit, largely as a criminal lawyer.
-He served both as Chairman of the Bar Council and variously as a recorder in Richmond (1930-1931), Halifax (1931-1939) and Newcastle-upon-Tyne (1939-1956).
-In 1935 he was appointed a King's Counsel.
-He was subsequently made a county court judge, and became a bencher of the Inner Temple.
-He was knighted in the 1950 King's Birthday Honours List.
+In August 1914 Russell-Vick was commissioned into the 11th Battalion of the Durham Light Infantry, serving during World War I in France and Flanders.
+He was called to the Bar at the Inner Temple in 1917, and practised successfully as a criminal lawyer on the North East circuit.
+He served both as Chairman of the Bar Council and variously as Recorder of Richmond (1930-1931), Halifax (1931-1939) and Newcastle-upon-Tyne (1939-1956).
+Sworn as King's Counsel in 1935, he was then appointed a County Court Judge, becoming a Bencher of the Inner Temple, and knighted in 1950.

-His service on public enquiries included:
+Russell-Vick's service on public enquiries included: